menandmice/micetro_docs/guides/implementation/cloud.rst

 .. image:: ../../images/add-aws.png
    :width: 50%

-* **Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see: https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html
+* **Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see `AWS security credentials <https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html>`_.

 * For information about how to add multiple AWS cloud accounts using single credentials, see: :ref:`aws-multi-account`.
 * For information about the minimum permissions required for adding AWS accounts, see :ref:`cloud-minimum-permissions`.